Nathan Ballingrud

 Nathan Ballingrud (born December 31, 1970) is an American writer of horror and dark fantasy fiction.
 His novella, The Visible Filth, was adapted into a feature film titled Wounds by Babak Anvari.
 The film is distributed by Annapurna Pictures, premiering on the Sundance Film Festival on January 26, 2019.
+The film rights to his novel, The Strange, have been acquired by Black Label Media.

 Awards

 Ballingrud's stories have received critical acclaim and were nominated for multiple awards.